Greg-Vincent0711/TCP-UDP-in-C/README.md

 # TCP and UDP Client-Server-in-C
 Small networking client and server project in C.

+readFile to send info from the TCP server to client.
+Feel free to fork and play with the code.

 Usage :
   TCP:
     gcc GV_TCPServer.c -o GV_TCPServer